 • Specific performance.
 Specific performance is a remedy designed to have the breaching party perform the duties agreed under the contract.
 Specific performance is a remedy used in cases involving plots of land or valuable items to the injured part.

 • Reformation.
 Reformation is a remedy used by a court to change the contract to correct any inequalities by rewriting the contract.

 As you can see from the discussion above, there are a variety of remedies for breach of contract and they are employed differently based on the type of breach.
-Contact us, your business attorney in Florida, to assist you with remedies for breach of contract.
+Contact us or schedule a consultation with your business attorney in Miami, Florida USA to assist you with remedies for breach of contract.